In 2019, nobody thinks of virtual reality in the context of games or entertainment only.

 - On the one hand, such apps require hi-tech VR equipment, often including additional sensors to create the space responding to the user’s body movements.

-- On the other hand, an app of this kind is a custom product by professional developers that takes a lot of effort to create.
+- On the other hand, a VR app of this kind is a custom product by professional developers that takes a lot of effort to create.
 However, the resulting experience is totally worth the investment.

 - 3D games.
 This type of VR apps also features great immersion and interactivity, but it heavily depends on custom graphics and 3D modeling.